-- (2) Location.
-Accessory structures may be permitted in all business, industrial and public/institutional zoning districts, with a legally established commercial, industrial or public/ institutional use on the property, and must be located to the rear or side of the principal building in a manner that minimizes public view from neighboring properties and/or the public street, as determined by the Director or his or her designee. - (3) Minimum lot size.
-None.

-- (4) Maximum number and size.
-One overseas shipping container, less than or equal to 320 square feet in size per property.
-A maximum of 10 temporary, overseas shipping containers may be permitted for seasonal use, not to exceed 120 days. - (5) Accessory structures constructed prior to the main building.
-Accessory structures shall not be constructed or established on a commercial lot until construction of the principal building is completed or the primary use is established. - (6) Overseas shipping containers. - (a) If a permanent container is visible to adjacent properties from side or rear yards, a public right-of-way or easement, a minimum-8-foot-high, structural screen wall, compatible with the design and architecture of the principal building, is required and shall be designed and constructed in accordance with Vol. I, Chapter 7: Buildings, of the Apache Junction City Code. - (b) This requirement shall not apply to accessory structures that are of masonry construction.
-In lieu of an 8-foot-high, structural screen wall, the owner may install and maintain landscaping that will, within 5 years of planting, effectively screen 100% of the accessory structure from public view.
+- 1. Use.
+Accessory structures shall only be used for storage of materials for the primary business, or for the temporary storage of equipment and materials during general construction at the business or institutional building location provided such activity is authorized by a valid permit issued to a duly licensed and bonded contractor who has obtained a city business and privilege tax license.
+If used for temporary storage during general construction, the accessory structure shall be removed within 30 calendar days from the date of issuance of the certificate of occupancy.
+The accessory structure(s) shall not be connected to utilities. - 2.
+Location.
+Accessory structures may be permitted in all business, industrial and public/institutional zoning districts, with a legally established commercial, industrial or public/institutional use on the property, and must be located to the rear or side of the principal building in a manner that minimizes public view from neighboring properties and/or the public street as determined by the Director or his or her designee. - 3.
+Minimum Lot Size.
+None. - 4.
+Maximum Number and Size.
+One overseas shipping container, under 320 square feet in size per property.
+Temporary overseas shipping containers may be permitted for seasonal use, not to exceed 60 days.
+Up to three (3) seasonal temporary use permits may be issued in a calendar year. - 5.
+Accessory Structures Constructed Prior to the Main Building.
+Accessory structures shall not be constructed or established on a commercial lot until construction of the principal building is completed or the primary use is established. - 6.
+Overseas Shipping Containers.
+If a permanent container is visible to adjacent properties from side or rear yards, a public right-of-way or easement, a minimum 8 foot high structural masonry screen wall that is compatible with the design and architecture of the principal building is required and shall be designed and constructed in accordance with Chapter 7 of the Apache Junction City Code. - a.
+This requirement shall not apply to accessory structures that are of masonry construction.
+In lieu of an 8-foot-high structural screen wall, the owner may install and maintain landscaping that will, within 5 years of planting, effectively screen 100% of the accessory structure from public view.